researchsetup/researchsetup.github.io/researchmodel.md

 Let's start by considering the notion of $Impact$ for a unit of research, meaning the amount that the world changes if a given unit of research is performed.
 This is a deliberately vague notion, because $Impact$ is based on your own value system and what you consider important.
 This could be happiness, or money, or changing how people think, or [anything else](https://acawiki.org/The_Many_Meanings_of_Research_Utilization).

-For simplicity, let's assume a paper is the unit of research, and we would like to estimate its Impact.
-To do so, let's see how it relates to impact, and break down what it takes to produce a paper (unit of research).
+We will quantify it as the sum of all possible outcomes, described below.
+Further, for simplicity, let's assume a paper is the unit of research, and we would like to estimate its affect on Impact.

 #### Outcomes

 We can imagine a possible outcome $o$, which could represent a product, another project, social change; its value could measure profits, social equality, happiness, etc.   Producing a paper changes how likely a given outcome will happen.
 In marketing, this is called _lift_, which means how much a treatment (producing the paper) differs from the control.
 In our case, we simplify the control to be not accounting for the paper at all:

 $$P(o | paper) - P(o)$$